 The regular headphone output of the M-03 is capable of driving line-level loads with 3VRMS into 1kΩ with a 5V supply and a regular headphone load of 125mW into 32Ω with a 5V supply.
 The ESL, via the step-up transformer, will give you a 300VRMS load to adequately drive electrostatic headphones.

 The KS-H04 has been described by Kingsound as the mobile version of their KS-H03.
 As far as I can tell physically this means going back to one of the original prototype features of the KS-H01 and allowing it to fold flat instead of being rigid and upright like the KS-H03 and KS-H03.

 That being said the overall lightweight design of the KS-H04 makes this a fairly comfortable fit with a good distribution of pressure.
-The pressure is more down than sideways though so after a while you might feel it a bit more on the top of your ears but nothing major and small adjustments can always be made during listening.
+The pressure is more down than sideways though so after a while you might feel it a bit more on the top of your ears.
+Nothing major and small adjustments can always be made during listening.

 Packaging & Accessories

 There is not a huge amount of accessories that come with the system (short manual and 3.5mm IC cable is all you get) but in terms of casing and due to the ability to fold the KS-H04 flat it does come in a rather fetching and useful, laptop-like, zippered carry case with internal contoured foam padding.

 The M-03 portable amp has its own separate stiffened zipper case should you wish to use that alone.
 Inside the case is a small mesh net for carrying the short IC cable for line out duties as well as the manual.
 Both cases have the Kingsound KS logo embroidered on the top.

 Click on page 2 below for Sound Impressions & Matchability